 - the Illinois Auditor General

-The online BA in Accounting is conveniently offered through our interactive online classroom, allowing you to study when and where it’s convenient for your schedule.
+The online BA in Accounting is conveniently offered through our interactive online classroom, allowing you to study, full or part-time, when and where it’s convenient for your schedule.
 Learn at your own pace and complete the accelerated curriculum in 15 months.

 The Online BA in Accounting Program Is Designed for:

 - Adults seeking an online accounting program that allows them to learn on their schedule

 - Business professional striving to move into a position in accounting

 - Individuals who want a rewarding career in an in-demand field